ram-sridhar/ram-sridhar.github.io/clim680/proposal.md

-# The relative role of high-frequency and low-frequency wind forcing on El Ni$\tilden$o development
+# The relative role of high-frequency and low-frequency wind forcing on El Ni$\tilde{n}$o development

 ### Sridhar Mantripragada
 #### CLIM 680 - Fall 2022